2015 NCAA Division I men's basketball championship game: Participants

-Wisconsin
+Wisconsin Badgers

 After a 28–3 regular season, Wisconsin beat Michigan, Purdue, and Michigan State en route to the Big Ten tournament championship.
 They were rewarded with the top seed in the West Regional of the NCAA Tournament.

 Frank Kaminsky's double-double with 27 points and 12 rebounds, Sam Dekker's 20 points and Nigel Hayes' 15 points helped Wisconsin beat 16th seeded Coastal Carolina 86–72 in the second round (i.e., round of 64) of the NCAA Tournament.
 In the third round (i.e., round of 32), Dekker's 17 points and Kaminsky's 16 points helped Wisconsin pull away from 8th seeded Oregon for a 72–65 victory to advance to the Sweet 16 (i.e., the West regional semifinals).
 In the Sweet 16, Wisconsin used a 19–7 run to come back from a 53–46 deficit with 11 minutes remaining and take a 65–60 lead with five minutes remaining.
 Wisconsin used late free throws to deny 4th seeded North Carolina's upset bid and earn a 79–72 victory.
 They were led by Dekker's career high 23 points and 10 rebounds, and 19 points from Kaminsky.

 In the Elite Eight (i.e., West regional final), 29 points from Kaminsky and another career-high 27 points from Dekker helped Wisconsin defeat 2nd seeded Arizona 85–78 in a rematch of the previous year's West regional finals.
 Wisconsin thus reached the Final Four in consecutive years for the first time in school history.
-In the Final Four, Kaminsky's second double-double of the tournament (20 points and 11 rebounds) helped Wisconsin end the overall number one seeded Kentucky's perfect season with a 71–64 victory.
+In the Final Four, Kaminsky's second double-double of the tournament (20 points and 11 rebounds) helped Wisconsin end the overall number one seeded Kentucky's perfect season with a 71–64 victory, clinching their first appearance in the National Championship game since 1941.
 Kentucky had started the season 38–0, the best start in NCAA history.

 Wisconsin defeated a #16, #8, #4, #2, and #1 seed — the predicted possible seeds in each round — en route to the championship game.
 They were the second team to accomplish this feat, the other being the 2001–02 Maryland Terrapins, who won the 2002 NCAA tournament.